diogoeag/experimental-one-time-pad/README.md

 ### Alter Table

-Do not have to be so dramatic.
-Probably you just want to change something in the tables.
-With pulse you can change some aspects of a previously created tables.
+With PDB you can change some aspects of a previously created tables.
 Changes have to be made to each desired column, one at a time.

 ```java